MarianaVideira/SFA_Insularidade/README.md

 SFA_Insularidade.Rproj

 Required Databases:
-- all: Costs and Volume variables from Hospitals in the mainland.
-These were taken from ACSS portal da transparência and Benchmarking Hospitais.
+- CSH: Costs, Volume and Characteristic Variables from Hospitals in the Continent and Islands.
+These were taken from ACSS portal da transparência, Benchmarking Hospitais and Pordata.

-- hospital: Costs and Volume variables from Hospitals in the mainland.
-These were taken from ACSS portal da transparência.
-(I noticed some differences in costs between Benchmarking and ACSS datasets)
+- CSP: Costs, Volume and Characteristic Variables from Primary Care Centres in the Continent and Islands.
+These were taken from ACSS portal da transparência, Benchmarking Hospitais and Pordata.

-- hospitals_aco: Costs and Volume variables from Hospitals in the mainland and Açores.
-Data was provided from Universidade dos açores, gathered from yearly accounting reports.
+- CSH_INE: Costs and Volume Variables from Hospitals in the Continent and Islands.
+These were taken from INE.

-- hospital_all: a join between hospitals_aco and hospital.

-Instructions:
+Instructions: (...)

-To run files 1.
-Descriptive.R, 2.
-OLSRegressions.R and 3.
-SFA_TESTS.R make sure you have the "all" database loaded.

-To run files 3.
-SFA.R and 4.
-Simplified_SFA.R make sure you have the "hospital" and "hospitals_all" and "hospital_aco"